Aquaculture: History

 Ancient Egyptians might have farmed fish (especially gilt-head bream) from Lake Bardawil about 1,500 BCE (about 3,500 BP), and they traded them with Canaan.

 Gim cultivation is the oldest aquaculture in Korea.
-Early cultivation methods used bamboo or oak sticks, which were replaced by newer methods that utilized nets in the 19th century.
+Early cultivation methods used bamboo or oak sticks; newer methods utilizing nets replaced them in the 19th century.
 Floating rafts have been used for mass production since the 1920s.

-Japanese cultivated seaweed by providing bamboo poles and, later, nets and oyster shells to serve as anchoring surfaces for spores.
+Japanese people cultivated seaweed by providing bamboo poles and, later, nets and oyster shells to serve as anchoring-surfaces for spores.

 Romans bred fish in ponds and farmed oysters in coastal lagoons before 100 CE.

-In central Europe, early Christian monasteries adopted Roman aquacultural practices.
-Aquaculture spread in Europe during the Middle Ages since away from the seacoasts and the big rivers, fish had to be salted so they did not rot.
-Improvements in transportation during the 19th century made fresh fish easily available and inexpensive, even in inland areas, making aquaculture less popular.
-The 15th-century fishponds of the Trebon Basin in the Czech Republic are maintained as a UNESCO World Heritage Site.
+In medieval Europe, early Christian monasteries adopted Roman aquacultural practices.
+Aquaculture spread because people away from coasts and big rivers were otherwise dependant on fish which required salting in order to be preserved.
+Fish was an important food source in medieval Europe, when in average 150 days per year were days of fasting and abstinence, and meat was prohibited.
+Improvements in transportation during the 19th century made fresh fish easily available and inexpensive, even in inland areas, rendering aquaculture less popular.
+The 15th-century fishponds of the Trebon Basin in the present-day Czech Republic are maintained as a tentative UNESCO World Heritage Site.

+Samoans practised "a traditional form of giant clam ranching".

 Hawaiians constructed oceanic fish ponds.
 A remarkable example is the "Menehune" fishpond dating from at least 1,000 years ago, at Alekoko.
-Legend says that it was constructed by the mythical Menehune dwarf people.
+Legend records its construction by the mythical Menehune dwarf-people.